aoloe/cpp-md4c-demo/README.md

-# cpp-md4c-demo
-Demo code for using md4c with with c++
+# md4c c++ minimal demo

+## Notes

+- In the original `.h` why does the typedef come before the struct?
+- Why there is a typedef at all?